 The exhibition also highlights the affinities between the two museums, both public institutions created after the acquisition of private collections.
 Heinz Berggruen (1914-2007), an influential 20th-century art dealer and collector, and his contemporary, the magnate Hans Heinrich Thyssen-Bornemisza (1921-2002), shared a desire to create museums so that the works they had amassed over decades would be properly preserved for posterity and enjoyed by the public.

-The exhibition and its catalogue are divided into four sections dedicated to the themes and genres worked on by both Picasso and Klee, including some Thyssen paintings to highlight the connection between the two collections: Portraits and Masks, Places, Objects, and Harlequins and Nudes.
+The exhibition and its catalogue are structured in four sections dedicated to the themes and genres that both Picasso and Klee worked on, which include some paintings from the Thyssen, to emphasize the link that exists between the two collections: Portraits and masks, Places, Objects and Harlequins and nudes.

 Format: 168 x 240 mm